What is your greatest musical passion?

 Kienan resides in Golden Valley with his husband of 15 years, Justin and their two cats.
 From the spring to the fall, his weekends are filled with long hikes in the Lake Superior region hunting waterfalls.

 Contact: Kienan Mick

 What is your favorite Church holy day?

-Lauren is a Diaconal Minister called by ECLC to engage our congregation in ministry in the world through justice, service, and advocacy.
-A native of Detroit and graduate of St. Olaf College and Luther Seminary, Lauren's passion is transformational relationship through outreach.
+Lauren is a Deacon called by ECLC to engage our congregation in ministry in the world through justice, service, and advocacy.
+Originally from suburban Detroit, and a graduate of St. Olaf College and Luther Seminary, Lauren's passion is transformational relationship through outreach.
 When she isn't engaging in advocacy with the congregation, she is at home with her wife advocating for their children to eat their vegetables.

 Jacob graduated from Gustavus Adolphus College in St. Peter with a Bachelor of Arts in Religion.
 Since graduating, he served as a Youth Director for two congregations and is now working with Youth Frontiers, leading character-building retreats for schools across the nation!
 The best part of his job is the opportunity to challenge youth to confidently live their best lives, and in return being inspired with their response.

 Jacob lives happily with his wife, Megan, and puppy in South Minneapolis.
 Together, they love taking walks around the lake and finding outdoor patios to enjoy a meal.
 His favorite time of the day is the morning, before the day begins, when he can sit down with a good book and a great cup of coffee.